Initial Review: Submission and Review Policy

 - Approve the study with an administrative hold

-- Administrative hold means that the approval is being held only for the resolution of an administrative issue, such as a finalized IND number or issuance of a Certificate of Confidentiality.
+- Administrative hold means that the approval is being held only for the resolution of an administrative issue, such as a finalized IND number or VA Research & Development Committee final approval.

 - Approve a study pending resolution of required modifications (contingent approval)